NicolaiSattler/dotfiles/README.md

 # MacOS dotfiles
 _Make sure to have [brew](https://docs.brew.sh) installed as package manager._

+> run `brew bundle` it will install taps and brews

 Install the following command line utilties:
 - zsh
     - To install `oh-my-zsh` execute the following command.